kitsec-labs/kitsec-core/README.md

 `kitsec vps-logger -h <IP ADDRESS> -u <USERNAME> -p <PASSWORD>`

 ``````
-"""
+Usage: kitsec vps-logger [OPTIONS]

 Connects to a remote VPS server and tails the auth.log file.

+Options:
+  -h, --host TEXT      The IP address of the VPS server to connect to.
+  -u, --username TEXT  The limited user account to use for connecting to the VPS server.
+  -p, --password TEXT  The password for the user account.
+  --help               Show this message and exit.

 Returns:
-  - Prints a string containing the captured request headers, including method,
+- Prints a continuous stream of output from the auth.log file to the console.

-  hostname, path, cookies, and all other headers sent with the request.
-"""
+The program attempts to connect to the specified VPS server using SSH, with the provided
+username and password.
+Once connected, it invokes a shell and sends the command to tail
+the auth.log file using sudo.
+It then continuously checks for new output from the file and
+prints it to the console as it is received.
 ``````

 ### 📸 Capture <a name="capture"></a>